 This is a comfortable and cheap way of travelling.
 However, according to my experience, you shouldn’t rely on bus drivers being helpful.
 They drive their bus and don’t consider themselves being tourist guides.
 Yes, I know, it wouldn’t cost them a thing at least to try to understand what you are asking or tell you where to get off.
 But mostly, they won’t.
 Therefore, read this post thoroughly before you go.
 This way, you’ll be prepared and won’t depend on the kindness of

 strangers bus drivers.

 If you are the sporty kind, you can also cycle to the Albufera all the way from Valencia.
 After all, it’s only 11 kilometers, and there is a cycle path parallel to the V-15 federal road.
-If you prefer, you can do this trip on a guided tour* – this might be more reassuring and fun, especially for solo-travellers.

 Finally, there is also the option to cycle on a 78-kilometer circular route from Valencia, winding your way through the rice paddies, the marshland, and the coastal forest.

 Another way to go on a trip to the Albufera Natural Park is by the Albufera Bus Turístic.
 However, this option is rather a race through paradise since the entire tour takes only about two hours.
 And a boat ride is included, too.

 You can get on the bus at different spots around the city, for instance at the Plaza de la Reina, Palacio de Congresos, or the City of Arts and Sciences.
 During the low season, there are three daily buses, during the high season up to five.
 Since the frequency and the schedule differ according to seasons, make sure to check out your options thoroughly.